MyrtoLimnios/covid19-biblio/README.md

 #### Model information
 **Deterministic or stochastic model** : deterministic</br>
 **Model category** : compartmental</br>
-<details><summary> <b>Model sub-category</b> </summary>SEIR; symptoms/gravity stratified subpopulations; (I: divided into symptomatic and asymptomatic populations); age-stratified subpopulations; region-stratified subpopulations; 1) for the Wuhan model: non subpopulation considered; 2) for the other cities: the initial subpopulation for individuals arrived from Wuhan, isolated subpopulations wrt to the day of arrival from Wuhan during the infectious period of 14 days (14 classes), and an independent subpopulation for the local city population</details>
+<details><summary> <b>Model sub-category</b> </summary>SEIR; symptoms/severity structured; (I: divided into symptomatic and asymptomatic populations); age-structured; spatially-structured; 1) for the Wuhan model: non subpopulation considered; 2) for the other cities: the initial subpopulation for individuals arrived from Wuhan, isolated subpopulations wrt to the day of arrival from Wuhan during the infectious period of 14 days (14 classes), and an independent subpopulation for the local city population</details>

 <details><summary> <b>Data used for the model</b> </summary>Major Chinese cities (Chongqing, Beijing, Shanghai) - 12/01/19 to 03/31 - from CDC, WHO, Diamond Princess Cruise</details>